 - Three meals per day while in camp

-- Six full days of guided river fishing
+- Six and a half (6.5) days of guided river fishing

 - Flies, leader, and tippet

 - Mongolian fishing license (pre-paid amount of $450)